Industry News

 There's lots of talk going around about a possible economic downturn.
 In some areas, evidence of hard times is already visible.
-How can contractors strengthen their businesses to survive during lean years?
+How can construction firms strengthen their businesses to survive during lean years?

 First, let's define a recession, so we can decide if the US is in one or can expect one soon.
 According to some definitions, the country is in recession when the economy experiences negative gross domestic product (GDP) for two quarters in a row.
 By this definition, the US entered a recession in the summer of 2022.